kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 When the `InfrastructureRef` is set in the cluster, the cluster controller will retrieve the infrastructure object.
 If the object has not been seen before, it will start watching it.
 Also, if the object's owner is not set, it will set to the Cluster object and will set the cluster's `InfrastructureState` to "Provisioning".

 When an infrastructure object is updated, the provider controller will check the owner reference.
 If it is set, it will retrieve the cluster object to obtain the required cluster specification and starts the provisioning process.
-When the process finishes, it sets the `InfrastructureStatusRef` in the cluster object.
-When the cluster controller detects the `InfrastructureStatusRef` is set, it sets the status to "Provisioned".
+When the process finishes, it sets the `Infrastructure.Status.Ready` to true.
+When the cluster controller detects the `Infrastructure.Status.Ready` is set to true, it updates the Cluster statatus with informaiton from `Infrastructure.Status` (e.g. the `APIEndpoints`) and sets the status to "Provisioned".

 ### States and Transitions